How to delete yourself from the internet?

 Those affected by this disturbing type of cyberbullying can get support through the Revenge Porn Helpline.

-How to remove your information?
+How do you remove your information?

 What can you do to protect your personal information on social media?

 You can make your Facebook more private by, among other things, restricting who can view your posts, hiding your birthday and other personal information, limiting the number of friends you have, and deleting old posts that you don’t want to remain public.
-You may make most of these changes by going to Facebook, clicking on the profile symbol, and selecting the Settings and Privacy option.
+You may make most of these changes by going to Facebook, clicking the profile symbol, and selecting the Settings and Privacy option.
 Facebook’s ‘Privacy Checkup’ tool walks you through the various settings and gives you control over how much of your personal information is shared with the public.

 In what ways may you conceal your identity when surfing the web?